leegaughanbrown/docs/src/pages/en/plugin-settings.md

 ### Check various color modes

-The dashboard is equipped with a color schemes switcher so you can easily see what you color selection looks like under various color schemes, especially light and dark modes.
+The dashboard is equipped with a color schemes switcher so you can easily see what your color selection looks like under various color schemes, especially light and dark modes.

 ## Builder Features

-OxyProps includes in-buidler features to simplify you life as a developer.
-Some of them are enables by default, some are not.
+OxyProps includes in-builder features to simplify your life as a developer.
+Some of them are enabled by default, some are not.
 Let's have a look.

 ### OxyProps Context Menu (active by default)

 When you are in Oxygen editor, and want to style an element, you have access to countless input fields from the element Primary and Advanced panels.

-OxyProps Contect Menu equips (nearly) every Oxygen input fields with a props panel accessible from a right click in the input fields that suggests relevant framework properties or values for this specific field.
+OxyProps Context Menu equips (nearly) every Oxygen input field with a props panel accessible from a right click in the input fields that suggests relevant framework properties or values for this specific field.

 > 🎛 Learn more about [OxyProps context menu](/en/features/context-menu/) in our Features guide.

-- No need to rember exactly the framework syntax to use it.
+- No need to remember exactly the framework syntax to use it.
 - No need to search on a framework cheatsheet.
 - no need to type the full `var()` function around a long property name.